xolvio/cleaner/README.md

 # Usage

-resetDatabase only resets your database when it is executed inside a testing mirror.
+resetDatabase only resets your database when it is executed inside a debugOnly environment.

 You can clear your database with: